apache/nuttx/configs/b-l475e-iot01a/README.txt

          correctly gets the source node address and uncompresses the source IP address.

          With these changes, the UDP test is now fully functional.

          There are issues with the TCP test.
-This appears to be data loss:  The TCP client sends 18 packets, but the server only receives 5.
+This appears to be data loss:
+         The TCP client sends 18 packets, but the server only receives 5.
+I assume that this because of data overrun.
+I enabled the AutoAck, TX retries, the RX timeout options.
+This seems to reduce the packet loss but the TCP test still does not fun perfectly.

      Test Matrix:
        The following configurations have been tested successfully (with